medoston/oman-Learnnig-Website/README.md

-# AWS Secure and powerful architecture for Static Website
+# AWS Secure and powerful architecture for a Static Website

-Use this solution to create a secure static website for your registered domain name.
-With this solution, your website:
+Use this solution to create a secure static website for a registered domain name.
+With this solution, The website:

 - Is Deployed as a docer container
 - Is hosted on [Amazon EC2](https://aws.amazon.com/ec2/)